“The bulk of the world’s knowledge is an imaginary construction.” ~ American author Helen Keller (1880–1968)

 Nature and life are wonders which empirical science cannot construe.
-The system of knowledge presented by Ishi Nobu succeeds where science falters: accounting for all phenomena and doing so as a cohesive whole.
-Spokes of the Wheel explains what otherwise cannot be comprehended.
-In synthesizing all that is known, Spokes contains essential information to make sense of the world you live in, and to make the most of being alive.
+The system of knowledge presented here succeeds where science falters: holistically accounting for all phenomena, explaining what otherwise cannot be comprehended.
+In synthesizing all that is known, Spokes contains essential information to make sense of the world, and to make the most of being alive.

 In less than 2 centuries since industrialization, humans have flooded the planet with themselves and their wastes.
 To have any prospect of surviving as a species, more attention must be paid to the web of interconnections that pervade Nature, and to which we are ultimately subject.